 Answer: Yes, but with a major caveat.
 ATS can read text-based PDFs (created from Word or a resume builder).
 It cannot read scanned PDFs or image-based PDFs, which it treats as a blank page.
 When in doubt, use .docx.

-How to format resume for ATS with no experience?
+How to format a resume for ATS with no experience?

 Answer: Follow the same rules.
 Structure your resume with Contact Info, a strong Objective, an Education section, a detailed Projects section, and a Skills section.
 Use academic, volunteer, or personal projects to demonstrate keywords and competencies.